-The UT GeoFluids 2020 Industrial Associates Program will last 10 years and study the state and evolution of pressure, stress, deformation and fluid flow through experiments, theoretical analysis, and field study.
+The UT GeoFluids 2020 Industrial Associates Program will study the state and evolution of pressure, stress, deformation and fluid flow through experiments, theoretical analysis, and field study.
 The Institute for Geophysics (UTIG) at the Jackson School of Geosciences will partner with the Dept. of Civil and Environmental Engineering at Tufts University.
 The cost will be \$50,000 and will increment at 2%/yr.
 The first payment will be due in May 2019.
 Our research will focus on the following.

-- Develop and deliver pore pressure and fracture gradient workflows. - Link poromechanics with pressure prediction and express in whole earth stress models. - Include stress dependency and material anisotropy in poromechanical models. - Develop synthetic seismic models of poromechanical models. - Study material behavior under complex stress paths representative of geologic conditions. - Experimentally examine the role of creep in mudstones at geological stresses. - Compare material behavior of resedimented mudstone with intact material. - Apply and test our approaches to field problems.
+- Develop and deliver pore pressure and fracture gradient workflows. - Link poromechanics with pressure prediction and express in whole earth stress models. - Include stress dependency and material anisotropy in poromechanical models. - Develop synthetic seismic models of poromechanical models. - Study material behavior under complex stress paths representative of geologic conditions. - Examine the role of creep in mudstones at geological stresses. - Compare material behavior of resedimented mudstone with intact material. - Perform field studies and build geomechanical models to predict pressure during unloading in unconventional basins